A branching particle system as a model of semipushed fronts: The particles hitting the right-boundary

-Then, as in the proof of Lemma \ref{lem:smZ}, we bound the integrals $U_1$ and $U_2$ using the estimates made on the Green function in Section \ref{sec:green}.
-First, we recall that for all $u>0$, we have
+As in the proof of Lemma \ref{lem:smZ}, we can bound the integrals $V_1$ and $V_2$ using the estimates on the Green function established in Lemma \ref{lem:alphat}.
+Note that $V_2$ has already been estimated in the proof of Lemma \ref{lem:smZ} (it corresponds to the integral $T_2$, see Equations \eqref{int:Green} and \eqref{est:T2}): we know that for $L$ large enough,